 For instance, when a lock is kept outdoors, it won’t be worth much if it breaks due to rust or dirt.
-Other reasons you may need to increase your budget for a padlock is because there is a high burglary risk at your storage location.
+Another reason you may need to increase your budget for a padlock if there might be a burglary risk at your storage location.

 The costs for padlocks vary wildly.
 You can expect to pay as little as $15 for a disc padlock designed for the storage industry.
 These affordable disc locks have drainage holes and a reputation of deterring criminals who know it’s difficult to pick and practically impossible to cut.